code-423n4/2022-10-zksync/README.md

 ### L2 specifics

 Although the interaction with L2 is very similar to what is in L1, the system has differences and unique concepts.
-Rules for generating l2 addresses, ergs(gas) metering and system contracts this is something to consider when reviewing the code.
+Rules for generating l2 addresses, ergs (gas) metering and system contracts are something to consider when reviewing the code.

 #### Deployment